nystudio107/craft-imageoptimize/README.md

 ![Screenshot](screenshots/image-optimize-settings.png)

 ## Using ImageOptimize

 ### Using the Optimized Images Field

 #### In the AdminCP

 To create responsive image variants for all of your images, create an **OptimizedImages** Field.

+**Transform Method** let you choose to use the built-in Craft transforms or a service like [Imgix](https://www.imgix.com/) for the responsive image variants.

-The field settings let you create as many Optimized Image Variants as you like:
+You can then create as many Optimized Image Variants as you like:

 ![Screenshot](screenshots/field-settings.png)